 All grants of equity compensation to NEOs are made by the Committee.
-Whether grants are made and the type and size of any grants are based upon Company performance, performance of the executive management team, position held, years of service, level of experience and potential of future contribution to the Company's success, as well as the guidelines discussed above.
-The Committee may also consider long-term incentive grants previously awarded to the NEOs, long-term incentive grants given to other executive officers throughout the Company's history and grant practices at comparable equipment companies.
+Whether grants are made and the type and size of any grants are based upon Company performance, performance of the executive management team, position held, years of service, level of experience and potential of future contribution to the Company's success, as well as the Report, recommendations of the CEO and the other factors discussed above.
+The Committee may also consider longterm incentive grants previously awarded to the NEOs, long-term incentive grants given to other executive officers throughout the Company's history and grant practices at comparable equipment companies.

-2012 Equity Grants.
-On May 22, 2012, in connection with awards made to Company management under the Incentive Plan, the Committee approved grants of restricted stock as follows, effective July 1, 2012: Mr. Engquist - 22,247 shares; Mr. Barber - 7,981 shares; Ms. Magee - 6,949 shares; Mr. Jones - 1,985 shares; and Mr. Fox - 1,737 shares.
-When awarding grants to the CEO, COO and CFO the Committee considered a variety of factors, such as the performance of the executive management team and management's leadership during the recent economic downturn as well as during improving macroeconomic conditions in our industry and market, which substantially strengthened the Company's liquidity and balance sheet.
-The Committee felt that equity incentive awards are an important and desirable component of executive compensation in order to more closely align the long-term interests of stockholders and executives.
+2013 Equity Grants.
+On May 29, 2013, in connection with awards made to Company management under the Incentive Plan, the Committee approved grants of restricted stock as follows, effective July 1, 2013: Mr. Engquist - 13,799 shares; Ms. Magee - 8,050 shares; Mr. Barber - 9,200 shares; and Mr. Jones - 1,207 shares.
+When awarding grants to the CEO, COO and CFO the Committee considered a variety of factors, as discussed above, including the performance of the executive management team and management's leadership during the improving macroeconomic conditions in our industry and market, which leadership substantially strengthened the Company's liquidity and balance sheet.
 When awarding grants to the NEOs other than the CEO, the Committee also considered the CEO's recommendations.

-The Committee determined the size of the long-term incentive awards based on a percentage of each NEO's base salary, which percentage was subject to the applicable maximums used by the Committee, and awarded shares of restricted stock that had a fair market value on the date of grant that approximated such amount.
-The approximate grant date fair market value of the restricted stock award granted to Mr. Engquist was \$336,152, or approximately 45% of his base salary (the maximum allowable grant was 47.5%).
-The approximate fair market value of the restricted stock award granted to Ms. Magee was \$104,999, or approximately 30% of her base salary (the maximum allowable grant was 38% of base salary).
-The fair market value of the restricted stock award granted to Mr. Barber was \$120,593, or approximately 30% of his base salary (the maximum allowable grant was 28,993, or approximately 15% of his base salary (the maximum allowable grant was 19% of base salary).
-The fair market value of the restricted stock award granted to Mr. Jones was \$29,993, or approximately 15% of his base salary (the maximum allowable grant was 19% of base salary).
-The fair market value of the restricted stock award granted to Mr. Fox was \$26,246, or approximately 15% of his base salary (the maximum allowable grant was 19% of base salary).
+The Committee determined the size of the long-term incentive awards and awarded shares of restricted stock that had a fair market value on the date of grant that approximated such amount.
+The approximate grant date fair market value of the restricted stock award granted to Mr. Engquist was \$299,990, or approximately 39% of his base salary.
+The approximate fair market value of the restricted stock award granted to Ms. Magee was \$175,007, or approximately 45.5% of her base salary.
+The fair market value of the restricted stock award granted to Mr. Barber was \$200,008, or approximately 48.3% of his base salary.
+The fair market value of the restricted stock award granted to Mr. Barber was \$200,008, or approximately 48.3% of his base salary.